Amdo: 20th century

 The 14th Dalai Lama was born in the Amdo region, in 1935, and when he was announced as a possible candidate, Ma Bufang tried to prevent the boy from travelling to Tibet.
 He demanded a ransom of 300,000 dollars, which was paid and then he escorted the young boy to Tibet.

 In May 1949, Ma Bufang was appointed Military Governor of Northwest China, making him the highest-ranked administrator of the Amdo region.
 However, by August 1949, the advancing People's Liberation Army (PLA) had annihilated Ma's army, though residual forces took several years to defeat.
 By 1949, advance units of the PLA had taken much of Amdo from the Nationalists.
-By 1952, following the annexation of Tibet by the People's Republic of China, the major towns in the region were fully under the control of People's Republic of China, though many of the rural areas continued to enjoy de facto autonomy for several more years.
-Tibetan guerrilla forces in Amdo emerged in 1956 and continued until the 1970s fighting the People's Liberation Army.
+By 1952, following the annexation of Tibet by the People's Republic of China, the major towns in the region were fully under the control of People's Republic of China, Tibetan guerrilla forces in Amdo emerged in 1956 and continued until the 1970s fighting the People's Liberation Army.

 In 1958, Chinese communists assumed official control of Tibetan regions in Kham and Amdo.
 Many of the nomads of Amdo revolted.
 Some areas were reported virtually empty of men: They either had been killed or imprisoned or had fled.
 The largest monastery in Amdo was forced to close.
 Of its three thousand monks, two thousand were arrested.

 In July 1958 as the revolutionary fervor of the Great Leap Forward swept across the People's Republic of China, Zeku County in the Amdo region of cultural Tibet erupted in violence against efforts by the Chinese Communist Party to impose rapid collectivization on the pastoral communities of the grasslands.
-Rebellion also stirred the region at the beginning of the 1950s as “Liberation” first settled on the northeastern Tibetan plateau.
+Rebellion also stirred the region at the beginning of the 1950s as "Liberation" first settled on the northeastern Tibetan plateau.
 The immediate ramifications of each disturbance both for the Amdo Tibetan elites and commoners, and for the Han cadres in their midst, elucidates early PRC nation-building and state-building struggles in minority nationality areas and the influence of this crucial transitional period on relations between Han and Tibetan in Amdo decades later.

 As a prelude to the Beijing Olympics, protests broke out in 2008 in Amdo, among other places.
 Some were violent; however the majority were peaceful.